FHA Loans in California

 - FHA loan?
 Just $26,775.

 That’s $126,000 you keep for moving, furniture, or repairs (and California homes always need repairs).
+Want even less down?
+VA loans offer 0% down for veterans, while USDA loans provide 0% down for eligible rural properties.

 Had a client once who found out their “move-in ready” house needed a new water heater on day two.
 Lucky they didn’t blow everything on the down payment.